google/skia/site/user/api/SkPaint_Reference.md

 <a href='#SkPaint_FontMetrics_FontMetricsFlags'>FontMetricsFlags</a> are set in <a href='#SkPaint_FontMetrics_fFlags'>fFlags</a> when underline and strikeout metrics are valid;
 the underline or strikeout metric may be valid and zero.
-Fonts with embedded bitmaps may not have valid underline or strikeout metrics.
+Fonts with embedded <a href='SkBitmap_Reference#Bitmap'>bitmaps</a> may not have valid underline or strikeout metrics.

 ### Constants